UK Renewables Shine: Powering Equivalent of 28 Million Homes, ECIU Power Tracker Reveals

 See also: UK Energy Storage Project Pipeline Surges by Over Two-Thirds in a Year – RenewableUK Report

 To achieve a reduction in gas dependence, the UK faces the task of further integrating clean energy and battery storage into the .
 The recent final investment decision by Ørsted on the Hornsea 3 wind farm, set to be the world's largest upon completion, presents a positive development.
-However, challenges in the wind sector, such as rising supply chain costs and grid infrastructure issues, have led to some project pauses and cancellations by developers.
+However, challenges in the offshore wind sector, such as rising supply chain costs and grid issues, have led to some project pauses and cancellations by developers.

-In response to industry challenges, plans to allocate an additional £2 billion in the UK through the 2025-26 fiscal year, primarily directed towards enhancing grid infrastructure.
+In response to industry challenges, National Grid plans to allocate an additional £2 billion in the UK through the 2025-26 fiscal year, primarily directed towards enhancing grid infrastructure.
 This initiative aims to expedite the energy transition in alignment with the UK's 2050 net-zero target.